Phone Passcodes No Longer Safe in a Florida Court of Law

 Up until Judge Anthony Black’s ruling, each court faced with the dilemma of whether or not to compel a password from a suspect has used Justice Paul Stevens’ argument in Doe v.
 U.S. 487 U.S. 201 (1988): “an accused person may be forced to surrender a key to a strongbox containing incriminating documents but cannot be compelled to reveal the combination to his wall safe.”
 Justice Stevens’ argument has been applied to the request for passwords and data in the digital age, thereby continuing to protect the Fifth Amendment rights of Americans long after the case was concluded – until now.

-Orlando Attorneys Defend Your Civil Rights
+Orlando Lawyers Defend Your Civil Rights

 There is no telling what information law enforcement will have access to in the coming years, but with the most recent ruling by Florida’s higher court, it appears that searches of digital content may become the norm.
-If this is the case, it will be more important than ever to work with a criminal defense attorney who understands your legal rights, and can use their knowledge of the law to aggressively defend them.
-If you are worried that your cell phone records will reveal incriminating evidence in your case, do not delay, and reach out to the Orlando civil rights attorneys at The Baez Law Firm.
+If this is the case, it will be more important than ever to work with a criminal defense lawyer who understands your legal rights, and can use their knowledge of the law to aggressively defend them.
+If you are worried that your cell phone records will reveal incriminating evidence in your case, do not delay, and reach out to the Orlando civil rights lawyers at The Baez Law Firm.
 Call 800-588-BAEZ to schedule your free consultation today.